From #Dr00gtiktok to #harmreduction: Exploring Substance Use Hashtags on TikTok: Methods

-\textbf{Community Detection: }We first applied established community detection algorithms including Clauset-Newman-Moore \cite{Clauset2004FindingCS} and Louvain method \cite{blondel2008fast}, but these approaches did not yield clusters that meaningfully captured substance-related discussions.
+We first applied established community detection algorithms, including Clauset-Newman-Moore \cite{Clauset2004FindingCS} and Louvain method \cite{blondel2008fast}, but these approaches did not result in clusters that meaningfully captured substance-related discussions, as the resulting communities were driven primarily by network density rather than thematic or semantic coherence.
 Therefore, we used a hybrid approach combining manual and automated methods to identify thematic groups within the hashtags.
-We first manually annotated a sample of 251 hashtags and iteratively established thematic categories.
+We first manually annotated a sample of 251 hashtags drawn from prior work, manual TikTok searches and DEA fact sheets \cite{DEA_Factsheet} and iteratively established substance-related content categories.
+This iterative process was informed by prior work on substance use discourse and refined through repeated examination of hashtag usage and contexts.
 As a result, we identified 16 categories representing topics related to substance use and consumption, identity, and community, health and emotion as well as awareness and advocacy.
 In addition, we created a Misc category for general hashtags, not related to substance use content.
 The final set of categories and their definitions are shown in Table \ref{tab:themes}.
 These categories were then used to prompt GPT-4o \cite{openai2024gpt4} to classify hashtags.
-When evaluated against human-labeled data, our best-performing prompt achieved an accuracy of $89.36\%$, demonstrating strong reliability in the thematic categorization.
+When evaluated against human-labeled data, our best-performing prompt achieved an overall accuracy of $89.36\%$, demonstrating strong reliability in the thematic categorization.
 We then used this prompt to classify the full set of 2,333 hashtags.
 The resulting labeled hashtags were mapped back onto the network, creating themed communities that reflect different aspects of substance use discourse on TikTok.